Flying the Mooney Bravo

 no icing forecasted and visibility was 10sm in light rain with a ceiling

 above 3000'.
-The FAA guy recommended an "easy" IFR departure procedure
+The FAA guy recommended an "easy" IFR departure procedure to me

 during the weather briefing and at our next stop in Yakutat (KYAK) the